Drinking Water Testing

 Private Well Owners

-It is recommended that private well owners test annually for bacteria and nitrate/nitrite.
-Testing is recommended sooner if there has been flooding in the area or if any changes in taste, odor, or appearance of the water are noticed.
+- You should test your water each year for bacteria and nitrate/nitrite.
+Test sooner if there has been flooding in the area or if you notice changes in taste, odor, or appearance of the water.

 - It is very important to test for nitrate in households with pregnant people, infants, and young children.
 Nitrate can reduce the blood's ability to carry oxygen.
 In infants it can cause a serious condition called "blue baby syndrome."